-Most of the humpback whales that are exposed to acoustic stressors would be exposed periodically or episodically over certain months or seasons from military activities in the MITT Action Area.
-Given the nature of testing and training as described above, these periodic or episodic exposure and behavioral response scenarios, including responses to TTS, most often allow sufficient time to return to baseline conditions and resumption of normal behavioral activities such as feeding and breeding.
-As described previously, including in Sections 6.2.11 and 6.8.3.2.1 of this Opinion, the available scientific information does not provide evidence that exposure to acoustic stressors from Navy training and testing activities will impact the fitness of any individuals of this species.
+The humpback whales that are exposed to acoustic stressors would be exposed periodically or episodically over certain months or seasons from military activities in the MITT action area.
+Given the nature of testing and training as described above, these periodic or episodic exposure and behavioral response scenarios, including responses to TTS, allow sufficient time to return to baseline conditions and resumption of normal behavioral activities such as feeding and breeding.

+As described previously, including in Sections 6.2.11 and 6.8.3.2.1 of this opinion, the available scientific information does not provide evidence that exposure to acoustic stressors from Navy training and testing activities will impact the fitness of any individuals of this species.
 Therefore exposure to acoustic stressors will not have population or species level impacts.